WebArtistryBAID/whale-backend/README.md

 * Run `alembic upgrade head` to apply database migrations.
 You only need to do this when new migrations are released.
 * Run `python -m uvicorn main:app --reload`.

+## Permissions

+Some users have specific permissions that allow them to access more features.
+These include:
+* `admin.statistics`: Allows viewing statistics aggregates.
+* `admin.manage`: Allows managing orders.

 ## Contribution

 To contribute, simply open a pull request.